Skip to Main Content (Press Enter)

 Photo: © Trevor Cole

-AMANDA LEDUC is a disabled writer whose most recent novel, The Centaur’s Wife, is “an exquisite magical world, perfectly rendered, for [a] dark and wonderful story about the dream life of outsiders and the disabled” (Heather O’Neill).
-Her non-fiction book Disfigured: On Fairy Tales, Disability, and Making Space was nominated for the 2020 Governor General’s Award.
-Her essays and stories have appeared across Canada, the US, the UK, and Australia, and she speaks regularly across North America on accessibility and the role of disability in storytelling.
-Amanda has cerebral palsy and presently makes her home in Hamilton, Ontario, where she lives with a very lovable, very destructive dog and serves as the Communications and Development Coordinator for the Festival of Literary Diversity (FOLD), Canada’s first festival for diverse authors and stories.
+AMANDA LEDUC is a disabled writer whose critically acclaimed 2025 novel, Wild Life, was described as “brilliant, precious, incomparable” by Alicia Elliott.
+She is also the author of the equally acclaimed The Centaur’s Wife, and her nonfiction book Disfigured: On Fairy Tales, Disability, and Making Space was nominated for the 2020 Governor General’s Award.
+Her essays and stories have appeared across Canada, the U.S., the UK and Australia, and she speaks regularly across North America on accessibility and the role of disability in storytelling.
+Amanda holds a Master’s degree in Creative Writing from the University of St. Andrews.
+She has cerebral palsy and presently makes her home in Hamilton, Ontario.

 Books by Amanda Leduc